 How fast is a personal loan approved?

 Approval speed on personal loans will vary between lenders.
-In general, banks have the slowest approval speed on personal loans, while online lenders can offer same-day (in some cases, instant) approval on the majority of personal loan applications.
+In general, banks have the slowest approval speed, while online lenders can offer same-day (in some cases, instant) approval on the majority of applications.

 Can you buy a car with a personal loan?

-You can consider an unsecured personal loan or a secured personal loan if you're wishing to purchase a vehicle, however you may wish to consider a specific Car Loan product if you only plan to use the funds to purchase the vehicle.
+You can consider an unsecured or secured personal loan if you're wishing to purchase a vehicle, however you may wish to consider a specific Car Loan product if you only plan to use the funds to purchase the vehicle.

 Can you use a personal loan for a business?